JanKanis/limitmem/README.rst

 There is an additional command to get a list of all running limitmem instances and their memory usages.

-This script uses Fish shell's universal variables to keep track of running instances, and is meant to be used from the fish shell.
+This script uses Fish shell's universal variables to keep track of running instances but it also works from other shells if Fish shell is installed.
+The command to get an overview of running limitmem instances is a Fish shell command so can currently only run from fish, but it could potentially be wrapped.

 Limitations